RhozzDev/simple-python-calc/README.md

 # simple-python-calc
-#####Hello, I am just starting to learn Python and this is my first complete script.
+#####Hello, I am just starting to learn Python and this is my first complete script. :octocat: